telatin/rnaflow/README.md

 By default, all possible comparisons are performed.
 Use `--deg` to change this.

 `--pathway <hsa|mmu|mau>` performs downstream pathway analysis.
 Available are WebGestalt set enrichment analysis (GSEA) for `hsa`, piano GSEA with different settings and consensus scoring for `hsa`, `mmu` and `mau`.

+The default output directory is `results`, unless otherwise specified with `--output`.

 ### Input files